Shaheera Asante

 Caroline S. Asante (born December 1979) is a British-born broadcast journalist, editor and environmentalist of Guyanese and Ghanaian descent.

 Early life

-Asante was born in London to a Guyanese, South American mother and Ghanaian, West African father, who met as students at the University of Cambridge.
+Asante was born in London to a Guyanese, South American mother who worked as a midwife and Ghanaian, West African father, who she claims met as students at the University of Cambridge.

-She is a princess of the royal family of Oyemum in Ghana, via her grandmother who was Queen mother of Shama District (formerly known as the Shama Ahanta East Metropolitan District), in the Western Region of Ghana, with ancestral lineage from the Asante Akim North Region.
+Asante claims she is a princess of the royal family of Oyemum in Ghana, via her grandmother who was Queen mother of Shama District (formerly known as the Shama Ahanta East Metropolitan District), in the Western Region of Ghana, with ancestral lineage from the Asante Akim North Region.
 She is both Fante and Ashanti.

-Asante spent her early and primary school years with her grandparents in both Demerara and Linden, Guyana before returning to the United Kingdom for secondary education in North London.
+Asante says she spent her early and primary school years with her grandparents in both Demerara and Linden, Guyana before returning to the United Kingdom for secondary education in North London.
 Together with her mother she emigrated to Canada at where she later studied Humanities at the University of Alberta.

 Career

 Asante began working as a music and entertainment television presenter in Canada working for Citytv, MuchMusic, and Rogers Cable.
 During the late 1990s, she produced and presented various entertainment and music programmes including her own programme, World Music Express, at the time one of the youngest presenters of what was then the first dedicated world music show of its kind in North America.

 Africa's music icons Manu Dibango, Baaba Maal, Oumou Sangare, Angelique Kidjo and Femi Kuti among others appeared as guests on Asante's show, which earned her a Best Ethnic and Cultural Expression TV Series Award, in both 1998 and 1999, from the Cable Television Awards in New York.

 Asante returned to the United Kingdom in 2000, and became a presenter for BBC Radio 3's Late Junction from 2001 to 2007, during this time the show won a Sony gold award in 2003 for Music Programming.
 She then co-created and presented BBC's first online African show Africa on Your Street. dedicated to promoting African content and culture.
 Asante worked across the BBC networks as freelance presenter, producer and writer.
 In 2004, she wrote and presented radio documentaries including Somaliland and Goddess in Every Woman for BBC World Service.

 In London, Asante curated several high-profile exhibits for "Africa 05" to promote more positive images of Africa and Africans in the media.
 Asante said she was "fed up of the negative images of Africa in the media. which negated positive and empowering stories and people".
 In 2007, she created Ghana 50 and Forward Africa as two large-scale contemporary curatorial exhibitions, at the Victoria and Albert Museum, London, the opening of which music producer Quincy Jones attended.
 She has also lectured on contemporary African art and society at the Hayward Gallery in London and continues to be a creative pioneer for contemporary African culture.
 In March 2007, Asante co-hosted Resistance and Remembrance, an event at the British Museum to commemorate the 200th anniversary of the Abolition of the Transatlantic Slave Trade.